LongSTEPPP Project

 Overview

-Led by researchers at Murdoch Children’s Research Institute, the LongSTEPPP project aims to find out how we can best care for young people experiencing period pain, pelvic pain, or who may have suspected or confirmed endometriosis.
+Led by researchers at Murdoch Children’s Research Institute, the LongSTEPPP project combines responses from participants' questionnaires with information collected by other services to find out how we can best care for young people experiencing period pain, pelvic pain, or who may have endometriosis.

 Most young people who have periods will experience some pain.
 For some people, this is manageable and will not change normal day-to-day activities.
 For others, the pain they experience will stop them from doing everyday activities and may impact their quality of life and mental health.